ietf-artarea/charters/diem-unified-charter.md

 # Initial Scope

-To simplify the beginning work for DIEM, the initial scope is limited to attested and self-signed emblem types and digital assets that cannot determine if a validator has inspected its digital emblem.
+To simplify the beginning work for DIEM, the initial scope is limited to attested (e.g., an emblem issuer is independent of the asset, but is attesting to the asset's right to claim protection) and self-signed (e.g., an emblem issuer is the entity controlling the protected asset) emblem types and digital assets that cannot determine if a validator has inspected its digital emblem.
 This combination encompasses the unique challenge of assets and validators being unknown to one another.